FRONT JPEG Refinery

 Nature will always win.
 When we create our built environment, it is with a knowledge that we are designing and ecologically engineering to delay the processes of nature.
 The landscape, thus, can now, be recalibrated with intent to further enhance both ecological integrity and human wellbeing by understanding these integrated anthro-eco processes.

 The Designed Environment serves as a means to establish a relationship between the human landscape and the real landscape.
 These places often evoke an intellectual, cultural, emotional, and physical connection to its users.

 Yet the designed landscape is not a static object.
 The myriad of environmental factors that affect the places we occupy offer opportunities for emotive connections and dramatic imagery - the Moods of our Environment.

 BY CREATING SPACE ...

 How do we define space to make us aware of the landscape ?

 To make us aware of our place in this world – of our place within nature ?

 Our landscapes emerge as blurred spaces of diluted nature.
 Landscapes are present and disappearing at the same - consumed.
 These landscapes offer a glorious banality.
-The Jeffersonian grid turned our landscape into nothing – yet it is in this nothing we find our selves if we look.
+The Jeffersonian grid turned the American landscape into nothing – yet it is in this nothing we find our selves if we look.
 Art an Design shows our relationships – helps us understand our place.
-If you think about it, our built environment is often a milky nothingness – it is not a true transparency into ourselves . . .
+If you think about it, our built environment is often a milky nothingness – it is not a true transparency into ourselves.